Idukki

 1. The activity + skill-level filtered review wall

-A shopper looking at a trail-running shoe does not want a review from someone who wears them to the gym.
+Someone shopping a trail shoe does not want a review from a person who wears it to the gym.
 They want a 30k mountain-trail review from someone running their pace.
-Filter the wall by activity (trail, road, gym, track, treadmill) and by skill or distance bracket.
-Default the view to the shopper's likely cohort if you have any signal on it.
-Conversion lifts; returns drop.
+Filter the wall by activity (trail, road, gym, track, treadmill) and by skill or distance bracket, and default the view to the shopper's likely cohort if you have any signal on it.
+Conversion lifts, returns drop.

 2. Performance-metric overlays on UGC

-Pace tags, distance tags, PB tags.
-A customer-shot video with "5:42/km, 18k easy" overlaid is more persuasive than the same video without.
-Idukki extracts metric mentions from caption text and overlays them on the gallery card.
-The shopper scans for "people at my level" and stops on the match.
-This is the single most underused UGC pattern in the category.
+A customer clip with "5:42/km, 18k easy" overlaid is more persuasive than the same clip without it.
+Idukki pulls the pace, distance and PB mentions out of the caption and lays them on the gallery card, so the shopper scanning for people at their level stops on the match.
+It is the most underused pattern in the category, and the cheapest to add once the captions are already there.

 3. The community vs athlete lane

-Sponsored athletes (Tracksmith's elites, On's Olympic team, Hoka's podium runners) and community runners (the parkrun crowd, the half-marathon first-timers) are different signals.
-Show them in the same wall and the shopper smells the marketing.
-Label the lanes.
-The Athlete lane carries aspiration.
-The Community lane carries trust.
-Both sit on the PDP, each with its own header.
-Most brands run one and skip the other; the gap is visible.
+Sponsored athletes (Tracksmith's elites, On's Olympic team, Hoka's podium runners) and community runners (the parkrun crowd, the half-marathon first-timers) are different signals doing different jobs.
+Mix them in one wall and the shopper smells the marketing.
+Split them: an Athlete lane that carries aspiration, a Community lane that carries trust, each with its own header on the same PDP.
+Most brands run one and skip the other, and the gap shows.

 4. Gear-check + try-on photos

-Sizing in this category is genuinely hard.
+Sizing here is genuinely hard.
 A women's 8 in a Hoka does not fit like a women's 8 in an On.
-Customer-shot try-on photos with "I normally wear X, sized down half a size" notes are the single best returns-prevention tool you have.
-Surface them on the PDP next to the size selector, not buried at the bottom.
-The customer reads two, picks the right size, and the return never happens.
+Customer try-on photos with "I normally wear X, sized down half a size" notes are the best returns-prevention tool you have, and they only work where the customer is actually deciding: next to the size selector, not buried at the bottom of the PDP.
+They read two, pick the right size, and the return never happens.

 The sporting goods UGC pipeline, end to end